 The document-centric world is really a direct continuation of SGML.
 When XML came out as a standard in 1998, those of us working with document-centric use cases became giddy with excitement, anticipating that the standards being proposed at the time (notably XML itself, XLink, XML Schema, RDF, XSL and pre-cursors to SVG) would finally facilitate tools that made publishing work for organizations that weren’t quite as big as IBM or the Department of Defense.
 The vision of a semantic web and ubiquitous multi-channel publishing, seemed to be growing a foundation in theories gaining critical mass, with apparent support of software companies.
 It appeared these vendors might actually adopt the standards of the committees they were sitting on.
 “Throw away Xyvision!”
 I told my boss at Bertelsmann, “this XSL-FO will completely revolutionize database publishing!”

 We were sorely disappointed over the next five years.
-In the years before 1998 W3C standards seemed magical; concepts from the standards were implemented relatively quickly, without perfection but with steady progress: browser updates would reflect CSS and HTML advances; even Microsoft was shamed into some level of compliance.
-But the monopolistic tendencies of those on the standards committees, coupled with the academic approach of some of the standards committees, managed to make it less and less likely that a given standard would find a functional implementation.
+In the years before 1998, W3C standards seemed magical; concepts from the standards were implemented relatively quickly, without perfection but with steady progress: browser updates would reflect CSS and HTML advances; even Microsoft was shamed into some level of compliance.
+But the monopolistic tendencies of those on the standards committees, coupled with the academic approach of others on those committees, managed to make it less and less likely that a given standard would enjoy a functional implementation.

 Data-centric newbies crash the party